 Collectively, the four distinct factor ratings of a teacher explain substantially more variation in subsequent personnel decisions about that teacher than a single principal component factor.
 Moreover, the factors that administrators weigh in their decisions vary in accordance with the particular personnel decision in question.
-Table 5 provides a descriptive summary of personnel decisions corresponding to evaluation rating quintiles for each of the four factors, while Table 6 provides results from models using all four orthogonally-rotated evaluation factors to predict personnel decisions.
+Table 5 provides results from models using all four orthogonally-rotated evaluation factors to predict personnel decisions.